DeborahBarbedo/DeborahBarbedo.github.io/_posts/2023-04-09-WoE_IV_Python_Function.markdown

 # if not specified, .name will be used from _data/owner/[language].yml
 #author: "Deborah Cholodoysky Barbedo Pereira"
 # multiple category is not supported
-category: Python
+category: Data Analysis
 # multiple tag entries are possible
-tags: [Python, variable's analysis, metrics ]
+tags: [Python functions, Data analysis, Logistic regression, Feature selection, Information Value (IV), Weight of Evidence (WoE), Predictive modeling, Titanic dataset ]
 # thumbnail image for post
 img: ":IV_and_WoE _functions_in_Python.jpg"
 # disable comments on this page